Warning: Excessive Schmoopiness

 Annie giggles but the tinkering sound stops abruptly enough for Jeff to look up a little startled.
 He shoves the salad back into the refrigerator and wanders through the open double-doors leading to the living room, joining Annie on the couch and stealing her hand from its permanent place on her stomach.

 Her mouth twitches this way and that and she doesn't quite look at him.
 "I want this baby out of me, Jeff.
 I'm so uncomfortable."
-She tries to shift a little, stopping as soon as the pain claws at her cheeks.
+She tries to shift a little, stopping as soon as the pain and discomfort claws at her cheeks.
 "It's the 29th already.
 Why isn't she here?"

 "Still think it's a girl, huh?"